Skip to Content

 emma cruises head shave

-To watch the head shave, check out full video here.
+To see the head shave, watch the video below:

-A big part of the cruise director’s job is to provide be the friendly face of the cruise line.
-They often act as go-betweens to bridge the gap between guests and the cruise line itself.
+A big part of the Cruise Director’s job is to be the friendly face of the cruise line.
+They often act as go-betweens, bridging the gap between guests and the cruise line itself.

 Cruise Directors Make Onboard Announcements